I'm a Doctor and Here's How to Not Catch COVID

 One Last Note From the Doctor

 Remember: People infected with COVID-19 excrete virus when they have no symptoms.
 Asymptomatic people, infected with COVID-19, who don't know they have the infection, are just as infectious, and transmit just as much virus, as those who have tested positive, and do have symptoms.
 If someone feels well, you can't tell if they have COVID-19, unless they have a test.
 Even someone who appears completely well may have the virus in their body and can pass it on to you.
 This is everyone you pass on the street, in the park, and at the corner shop.
 Stay alert and be on a constant lookout.
 COVID-19 is a hidden enemy.
 And stay indoors unless it's absolutely essential not to.
-And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.
+And to get through this pandemic without catching coronavirus, don't miss this essential list: Most COVID Patients Did This Before Getting Sick.

 Dr. Deborah Lee is a medical writer for Dr Fox Online Pharmacy.